Illuminated2020/DeepAgents-AutoGLM/README_EN.md

 - **web-research** - Structured web research workflow with planning, parallel delegation, and synthesis
 - **langgraph-docs** - LangGraph documentation lookup and guidance
-- **xiaohongshu-posting** - Xiaohongshu (Little Red Book) automated posting workflow, supports both short notes and long articles
+- **xiaohongshu-posting** - Rednote (Little Red Book) automated posting workflow, supports both short notes and long articles

 To use example skills globally in the default Agent, simply copy them to your Agent's global or project-level skills directory: